pmineiro/hashpca/demos/twitter/README.md

       and takes about an hour on a fast desktop machine.
   * PCA the output of the previous step.
-    * As is typical in machine learning, this is faster than the time it takes to prepare the input format.
+    * As is typical in machine learning, this is faster than the time it takes to prepare the input format, and takes about 10 minutes.